UXLA: A Robust Unsupervised Data Augmentation Framework for Zero-Resource Cross-Lingual NLP: Framework

-While recent cross-lingual transfer learning efforts have relied almost exclusively on {multi-lingual} pre-training and zero-shot transfer of a fine-tuned {source} model, there is a great potential for more elaborate methods {that can leverage the unlabeled data better}.
-Motivated by this, we present MultiMix - our generic data augmentation framework for zero-resource cross-lingual task adaptation.
+While recent cross-lingual transfer learning efforts have relied almost exclusively on {multi-lingual} pretraining and zero-shot transfer of a fine-tuned source model, we believe there is a great potential for more elaborate methods that can leverage the unlabeled data better.
+Motivated by this, we present \multimix, our unsupervised data augmentation framework for zero-resource cross-lingual task adaptation.
+Figure \ref{fig:proposed-model} gives an overview of \multimix.

-Figure \ref{fig:proposed-model} gives an overview of MultiMix.
-Let $\gD_s = (\gX_s, \gY_s)$ and $\gD_t = (\gX_t)$ denote the training data for a source language $s$ and a target language $t$, respectively.
-MultiMix augments data from various origins at different stages of learning.
-In the initial stage, it uses the training examples in the target language, $\gX_t$.
-In later stages, it uses the virtual input samples (i.e. sentences) generated from the vicinity distribution of source and target examples: $\vartheta(\Tilde{x}_n^s|{x}_n^s)$ and $\vartheta(\Tilde{x}_n^t|{x}_n^t)$, where ${x}_n^s \sim \gX_s$ and ${x}_n^t \sim \gX_t$.
-MultiMix performs \emph{self-training} on the augmented data to acquire the corresponding (pseudo) labels.
-To avoid \emph{confirmation bias} with self-training where the model accumulates its own errors, it simultaneously trains three ``task'' models (inspired by \cite{tritraining}) to generate \emph{virtual} training data ($\gD^{\text{aug}}$) through data augmentation and filtering of potential label noises via {multi-epoch} \emph{co-teaching}.
-In each epoch, the co-teaching process first performs \emph{co-distillation}, where two peer task models are used to select the unlabeled training examples from the target language for the third task model.
-Then the generated samples with pseudo labels are added to the target task model's training data by taking the {agreement} from the other two models, a process we refer to as \emph{co-guessing}.
-In this way, in each epoch, each of the three task models is trained with the augmented source and/or target language data filtered by other two peer models.
-We present the training method of MultiMix in Algorithm \ref{alg:multimix}.
+Let $\gD_s = (\gX_s, \gY_s)$ and $\gD_t = (\gX_t)$ denote the training data for a source language $s$ and a target language $t$, respectively. \multimix\ augments data from various origins at different stages of training.
+In the initial stage {(epoch 1)}, it uses the {augmented} training samples from the target language ($\gD_t^{\prime}$) along with the original source ($\gD_s$).
+In later stages {(epoch 2-3)}, it uses vicinal sentences generated from the vicinity distribution of source and target examples: $\vartheta(\Tilde{x}_n^s|{x}_n^s)$ and $\vartheta(\Tilde{x}_n^t|{x}_n^t)$, where ${x}_n^s \sim \gX_s$ and ${x}_n^t \sim \gX_t$.
+It performs \emph{self-training} on the augmented data to acquire the corresponding {pseudo} labels.
+To avoid \emph{confirmation bias} with self-training where the model accumulates its own errors, it simultaneously trains three task models to generate \emph{virtual} training data through data augmentation and filtering of potential label noises via {multi-epoch} \emph{co-teaching} \citep{tritraining}.

-In our case, each of the \emph{task} models is an instance of XLM-R \cite{XLMR} fine-tuned on the task in the source language, whereas the pre-trained masked LM parameterized by $\theta_{lm}$ (i.e. before fine-tuning on the task) is used to define the \emph{vicinity} distribution $\vartheta(\Tilde{x}_n|{x}_n, \theta_{lm})$ around each selected example ${x}_n$.